observablehq/framework/examples/loader-julia-to-txt/src/index.md

 <div class="note">

-To run this data loader, you’ll need Julia installed, along with the HTTP, Gumbo, and TextAnalysis packages.
+To run this data loader, you’ll need Julia installed, along with the HTTP, Gumbo, and TextAnalysis packages, _e.g._ with `pkg> add HTTP Gumbo TextAnalysis` in the [Pkg REPL](https://pkgdocs.julialang.org/v1/managing-packages/#Adding-packages).

 </div>